dracmaAgil/post_test/README.md

   First we need to set up data base, then in command line write this '$ rspec' to run the test suit.
   Models attributes, validations and relations are tested to ensure we have an valid model.

-* How to run the app:
+ How to run the app:

-  After  you need to write
+  * After setup the data base you need to write
     $ rails s in command line to run the application.

-* Code Style:
+Code Style:

-  Use rubocop to watch the coding style and do not commit an offense code in the app.
+  * Use rubocop to watch the coding style and do not commit an offense code in the app.

-* Live updates.
+Live updates.

-  pusher is configured to get live updates on creating new posts.
+  * pusher is configured to get live updates on creating new posts.

-* Web server.
+Web server.

-  Puma web server
+  * Puma web server